Skip to main content

 Loading...

-Bar Height Limit
+Minimum Bar Height

 When you have highly scattered data with very low and high values, the bars corresponding to the lower values can be so small, so they become invisible.
 If you want to prevent that you can set the minimum bar height to 1 pixel using the barMinHeight1Px boolean property.